15 Astonishing Facts About Bats

 The desert long-eared bat isn’t fussy about which scorpion species it hunts.
 It’ll even chow down on the deathstalker, one of the few scorpions in the world whose sting is potentially deadly to humans.

-Certain fruit-eating bats have a wingspan of over five feet.
+Certain fruit-eating bats have a wingspan of over 5 feet.
 One of the largest is the golden-capped fruit bat of the Philippines.
-Named for its shock of blond “hair,” it can weigh more than two and a half pounds.
+Named for its shock of blond “hair,” it can weigh more than 2.5 pounds.
 It roosts in large numbers and dines on fruit such as figs. Deforestation and hunting, however, have put serious pressure on this batty behemoth.

 Many insect-eating bats use echolocation to hunt down their flying prey.
 But some moths fight back.
 They rub their genitals together to make sounds that interfere with a bat’s sonar.
 Confused, the hungry bats zero in on the wrong location and bite at empty air.